Marie Louis Henry de Granet-Lacroix de Chabrières: Military career

 On April 16, 1856, he was admitted in the French cadre with his rank and conserved the commandment of the « new 2nd Foreign » (« nouveau 2^{e} Etranger »).
 In June 1856, Legion returned to Algeria.
 The Legion disembarked at Mers el-Kébir, on July 6, then won by Sidi-Bel-Abbès, where his two regiments were founded on August 9, to constitute the 2nd Foreign Regiment.

 Following the campaign in Crimea, he joined Algeria and took part, from May to July 1857, in the expedition of Marshal of the Empire Randon who would reduce Kabylie.
 His action at the head of the 2nd Foreign Regiment was decisive in the battle of Icheriden (bataille d'Icheriden) which, on June 24, led to the success of the operation.
 On August 17, he assumed commandment of the subdivision of Sidi-Bel-Abbès and exercised accordingly important administrative and political functions, while conjointly assuming the role of regimental commander.

-On March 1859, the 2nd Foreign was destined for the expedition in Italy.
+In March 1859, the 2nd Foreign was destined for the expedition in Italy.
 He embarked on April 19 and following a layover at Marseille, he disembarked at Gênes, on April 26.
 On June 4, 1859, during the Battle of Magenta (Bataille de Magenta), Colonel de Chabrières was at the gates of the city.
 On Horse at the head of his Legionnaires who charged the Austrians, he found death at Magenta, hit by a bullet in the middle of his chest while ordering the charge of his regiment.

 The garrison of the 2nd Foreign Infantry Regiment 2e REI, at Nîmes, bears his name.

 Like many noble figures of the Legion, this man was buried in a small cemetery (under the Ruins of a Château House).
 Resting in that cemetery also, are only numerous house members of his family.
 The Legion would take charge of maintaining this small cemetery.
 The inscriptions on the tomb are still visible in 2008.